KadapattiPawan/AppForTermalPrinter/README.md

 # AppForTermalPrinter

-Android app which generates QR Code and able to print it if connected to thermal printer.
+Thermal Bluetooth Printer connection with Android which print Text, Title and Image .